rsnodgrass/hass-poolmath/README.md

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=poolmath)

-NOTE: This updates the state from PoolMath every 8 minutes (results are cached for 10 minutes already, and requests are rate limited to no more than once per minute) to keep from overwhelming their service, as the majority of Pool Math users update their data manual after testing rather than automated.
-The check interval can be changed in the configuration options.
+NOTE: To protect the PoolMath service this integration only updates values **every 8 minutes** since PoolMath's cloud service caches data for 10 minutes AND rate limits to no more than once per minute.

 ### Example Lovelace UI